menabebawy1/Faster-Sort/README.md

 This is great!
 I created an algorithm that is twice as fast!

 Final thoughts:
 Is QuickSort now disposable?
-Ofcourse no!, The answer ism "It depends".
+Ofcourse not!
+The answer is, "It depends".
 What is the user looking for?

 - If the user is constrained by space, they can use QuickSort which is quite fast and uses only O(log(n)) space.
 - But, if the user is looking for maximum speed, they can use version 3.0 of this algorithm and achieve maximum speed with a space complexity of O(n).
 - Finally if the user is looking for something in between, they can use version 4.0 which is faster than QuickSort and uses less space than Version 3.0 of the algorithm.

-Overall, I'd say this was quiet a nice tunrnout.
+Overall, I'd say this was quiet a nice tunrnout :)